Lighting Plant and Systems Energy ConsumptionCalculation

 Equation (26) is the annual energy consumption of the measured circuits for a panelboard.
 If additional circuits were measured for the same panelboard with a different data logger be sure to consolidate the results (annual energy consumption) to obtain the total panelboard annual energy consumption.
 Additionally, if multiple panelboards were measured be sure to sum up the annual consumption of all panelboards to obtain the total system energy consumption.

-A.4 Lighting Inventory and Operating Schedule
+Lighting Inventory and Operating Schedule

 The following equations are used to calculate the annual energy consumption of a lighting fixture system.
 This methodology does not require electrical measurements, only lighting runtime (operating schedule) of the fixtures.
 Runtime data is collected with a light logger that detects when a light source turns on and off.
 If multiple fixture types operate with the same schedule the same runtime data can be used for calculations.